angelhumano/data_visualization_class_project/README.md

 ![Sankey plot 2](images/sankey_chart_2.png)

 #### Insights:
 - The USA is Mexico's leading migrant source (0.52 million), yet it receives 19 times more Mexican immigrants than it sends, indicating an immigration imbalance.
+This disparity highlights a substantial difference between the number of individuals immigrating to the USA from Mexico and those immigrating to Mexico from the USA.

 <br>
 <br>